Ransom (Brooklyn Nine-Nine): Plot

+In the cold open, Hitchcock and Scully are the only ones at the precinct and make fun of the others for not showing up, only to be informed by Jake wearing a hazmat suit that the building is being fumigated.

 Holt (Andre Braugher) and Kevin (Marc Evan Jackson) inform Jake (Andy Samberg) that Cheddar has been kidnapped after a walk in the park.
 They then receive a list of demands from the kidnapper, which includes evidence from a 2004 case.
 They deduce the kidnapper is a person who was jailed and recently got released from jail and now wants revenge.

 Finding that the kidnapper has connections to a shell company, they receive a call from the kidnapper Frank Kingston (Matthew Bellows), who demands that Kevin deliver evidence files to a location as he doesn't trust Holt.
 Not wanting to put Kevin in danger, Jake decides to pose as Kevin and takes lessons from Holt and Kevin to learn his mannerisms.
 At the meeting point, which coincides with the Shakespeare Festival, Jake takes fake files and meets Kingston, who quickly finds he has guns and a fake beard.
 Jake frees Cheddar but he is kidnapped.
 Using a GPS in his pants, Holt leads a raid into the warehouse where Jake is being held.
-Kingston flees with Jake in a car but Holt jumps onto the car roof and then fights Kingston until he knocks him out.
+Kingston flees with Jake in a car but Holt jumps onto the car roof and then fights Kingston until he knocks him out with Jake exclaiming that was the coolest thing that's ever happened and Holt saying he has done much cooler as his detective days in the 80's and that they made a movie about it with Jake believing Holt was the inspiration behind Passenger 57 and then after Holt says "I'm too old for this crap" Jake becomes excited that the movie was Lethal Weapon.

-Meanwhile, Amy is interested in a brand new stroller for the baby in a contest where she has to maintain contact with the stroller for the longest time.
+Meanwhile, Amy is interested in a brand-new stroller for the baby in a contest where she has to maintain contact with the stroller for the longest time.
 While checking the stroller, she finds her ex-boyfriend Teddy (Kyle Bornheimer), who recently got married and wants the stroller for his baby.
 As Amy can't compete in the contest due to her pregnancy, Rosa (Stephanie Beatriz) decides to compete for her.
 With 20 hours into the game, Rosa loses after she can't stop listening to Teddy's stories and Teddy wins the stroller.
 To compensate for the loss, Rosa decides to buy her another stroller.
 Boyle (Joe Lo Truglio) presents Terry (Terry Crews) with a family recipe called "Bone Broth", which cures Terry's physical pain.
 They decide to get in business with the help of Terry's investor friend.
 But Terry takes out a key ingredient in the broth and causes the jars to explode.
 His friend decides not to invest but they recoup the budget from their website by selling it to one of Terry's gym friends.